luckman212/login-items-dump/README.md

 - URL (typically a URL-encoded file path)
 - ExecPath

-If you see _"affects all users"_ in small text below the item in the Settings app, it indicates that item is a daemon.
 You can parse the output further with your favorite unix tools like `grep`, `sed`, or `awk`.

+> If you see _"affects all users"_ in small text below the item in the Settings app, it indicates that item is a daemon.
+That 👿 may help you identify such items when there are multiple items with the same Name.

 ### Examples